The Nikon Z 800mm f/6.3 VR S is a smaller, lighter, more affordable super-tele

 The new Nikon Z 800mm f/6.3 VR S in the hands of a female photographer.

-With only a few gaps over the years—most notably from 2005 to 2013—Nikon has nearly always included a powerful 800mm lens in its lineup, going all the back to the mid-1960s.
-Yet for its fledgling mirrorless Z-mount, the lens selection has until now been curtailed at the 400mm mark, at least without having to resort to teleconverters.
+With only a few gaps over the years—most notably from 2005 to 2013—Nikon has nearly always included a powerful 800mm telephoto lens in its lineup, going all the way back to the mid-1960s.
+Yet for its fledgling mirrorless Z-mount, the lens has until now been curtailed at the 400mm mark, at least without having to resort to teleconverters.

-Today, that changes with the introduction of the farthest-reaching Z-mount lens to date, the Nikkor Z 800mm f/6.3 VR S. The lens’ trim proportions, lightweight design, and overall affordability (for a super-tele at least) are likely to make it a really popular choice if you need to bring distant subjects right up close.
+Today, that changes with the introduction of the farthest-reaching Z-mount lens to date, the Nikkor Z 800mm f/6.3 VR S. The lens’ trim proportions, lightweight design, and overall affordability (for a super-tele at least) are likely to make it a really popular if you need to bring distant subjects right up close.

 Who’s it for?